Program

 Competitions

-We participate in the RoboCup Junior competition at the regional, state and national level.
+We participate in the RoboCup Junior competition at the regional, state, national, and international level.

 Soccer